retrosnob/retrosnob.github.io/pythonbook.md

 print("The sum is " + str(n1 + n2))
 ```
 This is the order of events:
-1. Add the two integers n.
+1. Add the values of the two integer variables n1 and n2.
-2. The input function then prints "Enter the first number: " and waits for the user to type something.
+2. The str function then turns the result from an integer to a string.
-3. Take the thing that the user typed and pass it to the `int` function, which turns it from a string to an integer.
+3. The string is then concatenated on the end of the string literal "The sum is " to form a longer string.
-4. Assign that integer to the variable n1.
+4. That longer string is then passed to the print function, which prints it out on the screen.

 # More about strings